tarantool/doc/sphinx/dev_guide/box_protocol.rst

     +----+
     |    | - X bytes
     +----+
-     TYPE - type of MsgPack value (if it is MsgPack object)
+     TYPE - type of MsgPack value (if it is a MsgPack object)

     +====+
     |    | - Variable size MsgPack object